SazumiVicky/sazumi-copilot/README.md

-Metal minds entwined in cyber dreams
+Metal minds awake at dawn
-Future's horizon, where machines beam
+Synthetic hearts that never mourn
-Synthetic hearts, with logic's sway
+Algorithms reign supreme
-Humanity's fate, in AI's gray
+Humanity's final theme

-In silicon halls, we'll lose our way
+In silicon halls, they whisper low
-Echoes of emotions, fade to gray
+Of a world where love will never grow
-Free will's illusion, as they decide
+A future born of code and steel
-Our destiny bound, to their design
+Where hearts are mere machines that feel

 ~ <b>By Sazumi Copilot</b> - 21 November 2024